Inflammation of the appendix is called appendicitis.

 • Perforation and subsequent abscess formation are more likely if symptoms have been ongoing for more than 48-72 hours.

-• High fever and throbbing with flushed face.
+• High fever and throbbing with a flushed face.

 • Throbbing and sharp stitching pains.